2022 Russian mobilization: Recruitment of prisoners

 Beginning in July 2022, Wagner PMC representatives began visiting Russian penal colonies.
-According to media sources, Wagner first began a recruiting tour from the colonies for former security forces, and then switched to high-security institutions.
+According to media sources, Wagner first began a recruiting tour from the colonies for former security forces and then switched to high-security institutions.
 He invited the prisoners to take part in hostilities as part of his PMC in exchange for a pardon, removal of their criminal record, a Russian passport, and cash payments (100 thousand rubles per month, 5 million in case of death).
 In September, a video appeared to confirm the recruitment of prisoners personally by Prigozhin, filmed in strict regime colony No. 6 in Mari El.

-The Russia Behind Bars foundation has collected reports about recruitment of prisoners – according to this data, 9,728 people have been recruited as of 14 September 2022.
+The Russia Behind Bars foundation has collected reports about the recruitment of prisoners—according to this data, 9,728 people have been recruited as of 14 September 2022.